 Please Note: WordPlay presents stories about real people in real situations.
 We value all true stories and showcase a range of experiences and adventures in our programming.
 Due to the real nature of our stories, WordPlay is not always suitable for very young people and sensitive listeners.
 Please be advised when considering attendance.

 Bricolage’s space at 937 Liberty Avenue is designed for wheelchair access, featuring accessible all-gender restrooms.
 Bricolage offers a complimentary support menu including mobility aids, comfort items for guests with sensory sensitivities, and more.
 Bricolage is committed to providing an environment that is inclusive and welcoming to all patrons.
-We encourage patrons to identify any specific accommodations that would make their experience more enjoyable in the comments section when purchasing tickets or by calling their offices at 412.471.0999 or by emailing Fred at email@example.com.
+We encourage patrons to identify any specific accommodations that would make their experience more enjoyable in the comments section when purchasing tickets or by calling our offices at 412.471.0999 or by emailing Fred at email@example.com.